-The approach of this article deals with squeezed biphoton states, which are generated by spontaneous parametric processes under certain assumptions.
-The pump pulse is assumed to be bright enough to apply the undepleted pump approximation, where appreciable attenuation due to downconversion events can be neglected \cite{Schneeloch_2018}.
+The approach of this paper deals with squeezed biphoton states, which are generated by spontaneous parametric processes under certain assumptions.
+The pump pulse is assumed to be bright enough to apply the undepleted pump approximation, where appreciable attenuation due to down-conversion events can be neglected \cite{Schneeloch_2018}.
 To treat frequencies continuously, the crystal is considered to be large compared to the optical wavelengths \cite{Schneeloch_2018}.
-For the sake of simplicity, the polarization of input and output photons are considered to be fixed, determining the type of the process.
-Although omitted here, the results of this article can be easily extended to general polarization.
+For the sake of simplicity, the polarizations of input and output photons are considered to be fixed, determining the type of the process.
+Although omitted here, the results of this paper can be easily extended to general polarization.
 Within these assumptions and the usual rotating wave approximation, the Hamiltonian of SPDC processes in the interaction picture reads as \cite{Schneeloch_2018,Ou_2007}

 where $V$, $\alpha_k$, and $\chi^{(2)}$ denote the crystal volume, the momentum amplitude of the pump field, and the nonlinear susceptibility.
 The frequencies $\omega_i$ are determined by the corresponding momenta $\boldsymbol{k}_i$.
 The mean momenta of both parties can be neglected if the photons are not mixed and the propagation is devoid of nonlinear dispersion effects.
 Hence, they will be set to zero, as well as the mean frequencies of fiber coupled photon pairs.
 To obtain the Hamiltonian of the SFWM process, it suffices to make the substitution \cite{Garay-Palmett_2013}